Roxxers/roxbot/docs/commands.md

 ### ;waifurate

 Rates the mentioned waifu(s).
-By using the aliases husbandorate or spousurate, it will change how Roxbot addresses those who she has rated.
+By using the aliases husbandorate or spousurate, it will change how Roxbot addresses those who she has rated. <small>This may allow multiple people to be rated at once :eyes:</small>

 Command Structure: